denten-books/plain-text/0-intro.md

 trade in personal information are neither cyborgs nor post-human assemblages.
 The bargain that trades critical understanding for comfort benefits specific interests, like multinational corporations and government intelligence agencies.
-The rhetoric around smart objects shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.
+The mythology surrounding smart objects shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.

 The internal exile that we must undergo for the smart book and the smart desk